 Chemical Formula Of Maleic Acid

-Nov 16, 2025 · 9 min read
+9 min read

 Main Subheading

 Maleic acid, scientifically known as cis-butenedioic acid, is an organic compound that belongs to the class of dicarboxylic acids.
 This means it contains two carboxyl groups (-COOH) in its molecular structure.
 At room temperature, maleic acid appears as a white crystalline solid.
 It is highly soluble in water and alcohol, making it easy to work with in various chemical processes.
-However, it's worth noting that maleic acid has a somewhat acrid taste, so you wouldn't want to add it to your morning coffee!
+On the flip side, it's worth noting that maleic acid has a somewhat acrid taste, so you wouldn't want to add it to your morning coffee!

 The significance of maleic acid lies in its role as a key building block in the production of various industrial and consumer products.
 It serves as an intermediate in the synthesis of fumaric acid, another dicarboxylic acid with similar applications.
 Additionally, it is used in the manufacturing of polymers, resins, and coatings, contributing to the durability and functionality of these materials.
 Maleic acid's ability to react with other compounds allows it to modify the properties of polymers, making them more flexible, resistant to heat, or capable of adhering to different surfaces.